Berserk-Games/Tabletop-Simulator-API/docs/object.md

 The Object class represents any entity within tabletop simulator.
-Once you have a reference to an object in you're script you can call functions on it directly.
+Once you have a reference to an object in your script you can call functions on it directly.
 Example: `obj.getPosition(...)`.
 You can get a reference to an object multiple ways;

 * Using the `self` property if your script is on an Object and referring to that Object.
 * Using [`getObjectFromGUID(...)`](base.md#getobjectfromguid) with the object's GUID (found by right clicking it with the pointer).